Long Lake Management Report

 Long Lake is a significant natural resource with the following characteristics:

-• Surface Area: 1,926 acres.
+- Surface Area: 1,926 acres.

-• Depth: 31-foot mean depth; 135-foot maximum depth.
+- Depth: 31-foot mean depth; 135-foot maximum depth.

-• Shoreline: 18.91 miles of shore length.
+- Shoreline: 18.91 miles of shore length.

-• Littoral Area: 468 acres.
+- Littoral Area: 468 acres.

-• Community: Approximately 500 families owning 609 parcels within 100 feet of the lake.
+- Community: Approximately 500 families owning 609 parcels within 100 feet of the lake.

 Environmental & Wildlife Health

-• Water Quality: Nutrient levels are decreasing, and robust monitoring programs are in place.
+- Water Quality: Nutrient levels are decreasing, and robust monitoring programs are in place.
 (Note: Mercury in fish remains a health concern).

-• Invasive Species: The lake is monitored for Aquatic Invasive Species (AIS), with management protocols ready if located.
+- Invasive Species: The lake is monitored for Aquatic Invasive Species (AIS), with management protocols ready if located.

-• Fisheries: Walleye and perch stocking occurs every other year by the MN DNR, supplemented by LLAA Foundation funding.
+- Fisheries: Walleye and perch stocking occurs every other year by the MN DNR, supplemented by LLAA Foundation funding.

 Stewardship & Recreation

-• Shoreland Care: Emphasis on erosion control, native vegetated buffers, and adherence to the Hubbard County Shoreland Ordinance.
+- Shoreland Care: Emphasis on erosion control, native vegetated buffers, and adherence to the Hubbard County Shoreland Ordinance.

-• Lake Use: Community outreach addresses concerns regarding wake size and personal watercraft.
+- Lake Use: Community outreach addresses concerns regarding wake size and personal watercraft.

-• Winter Education: A seasonal focus on the “Keep It Clean” initiative.
+- Winter Education: A seasonal focus on the “Keep It Clean” initiative.

-• Public Access: Ongoing efforts to maintain and upgrade public access sites.
+- Public Access: Ongoing efforts to maintain and upgrade public access sites.

 The LLAA Foundation (LLAAF)

+The Long Lake Area Association Foundation (LLAAF) plays an important role in supporting the lake management efforts described in this report.
 The Long Lake Area Association (Hubbard County) Foundation is a 501(c)(3) tax-exempt nonprofit.
 Its mission is to provide financial support to protect, preserve, and enhance the lake.
 Donations to the LLAAF enable critical environmental efforts, such as battling Aquatic Invasive Species.

 Moving Forward

-The LLAA continues to evolve through:
+The LLAA continues to build on this lake management plan through:

-• Updated bylaws and neighborhood representation.
+- Updated bylaws and neighborhood representation

-• Enhanced digital communication and environmental education.
+- Expanded digital communication and environmental education

 Lake Management Plan 2010 for Long Lake, Hubbard County (by Larry Roberts).